madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 $$Gal(\Qtwenty / \Q) \cong \left( \Z / 20\Z \right)^{\times} \cong \Z / 4 \Z \times \Z / 2 \Z$$

-The second isomorphism here is from direct computation using the classiciation of finite abelian groups, we can easily sort out the orders of the overall group and its elements.
+The second isomorphism here is from direct computation using the classification of finite abelian groups, we can easily sort out the orders of the overall group and its elements.
 The order of the group is $\phi(20) = 8$.
 There are no elements of order eight, and it's easy to find some elements of order 4, this is enough to lock down its isomorphism class.

 We won't need to know so much about this Galois group, but it is very important that **it is abelian**.
 This means that all its subgroups are normal, and according to the Galois correspondence, all subfields of $\Qtwenty$ are normal extensions of $\Q$.